dsjsdz/docs/docs/en-US/build-app/getting-started.md

-# Hello, guys.
+# Hello everyone.

-This tutorial will guide you on how to use the plugins we provide and build your own app.
+Welcome to this tutorial!
+Here, you’ll learn how to use our provided plugins and build your own application with ease.

-This is a great moment.

-This document was written on December 13, 2024, at the request of our very friendly cooperative client.
+We’re excited to have you with us — this is a great step forward in your development journey.

-Please note that the document may contain imperfections.
+Please note that this document may still contain minor imperfections.

-If you find any shortcomings, feel free to contact our customer service team, and we will provide very friendly after-sales support.
+If you notice any issues or have suggestions for improvement, don’t hesitate to contact our customer service team.
+We’re always happy to offer friendly and responsive support.

 ## Points to Note